particle-iot/docs/src/content/webhooks.md

 Introduction
 ===

-You've built an amazing device, and paired it with a powerful application online, and now you want to connect them.
+You've built an amazing device, to be paired with a powerful application online, and you're looking for a way to connect them.
 You're in the right place!

 Webhooks listen for events from your devices, and then make a request to somewhere online.
 They make it easy to connect with anything online that accepts a web request style integration (which by now is most things).
 So let's show you how to say, log events published from your devices, or let your devices make secure requests anywhere on the internet.

 If you're totally new to Spark, that's okay!
-Checkout our [Getting started guide here](http://docs.spark.io/start/) first, and come back when you're ready.
+Checkout our [Getting started guide here](http://docs.spark.io/start/) or our [Spark Basics tutorial](http://cmsunu28.gitbooks.io/spark-basics/content/), and come back when you're ready.

 Lets go!